hassio-addons/addon-ssh/README.md

 **Note**: _We STRONGLY suggest picking a stronger/safer password instead of using this option!
 USE AT YOUR OWN RISK!_

-#### Option: `leave_front_door_open`

-Adding this option to the add-on configuration allows you to disable authentication on the Web Terminal by setting it to `true` and leaving the username and password empty.

-**Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
-USE AT YOUR OWN RISK!_

 ## Executing commands in this add-on using a Home Assistant service call

 This add-on uses the `hassio.addon_stdin` service to expose a shell interface